lax2205/test/README.md

 * Execute each one of the below 5 tasks.
 If you leave any task incomplete, comment your code to reflect where it is incomplete along with the reason

 * Keep your code clean and organized.
 Comment your code liberally.
+* Make sure that your code works on Google Chrome and Firefox

 ### 1. jQuery UI